-- The Early Fall (August) fishery is modeled to begin on Sunday, August 3 in Zones 4-5 and consist of three to four fishing periods per week through August.
-If harvestable Chinook remain on the August allocation, an additional period(s) in early September with reduced time/area may be considered. - Fishing hours during August are expected to be 9 PM-6 AM, and mesh size will be 9-inch minimum. - The Late Fall fishery is expected to begin the week of September 14 in Zones 4-5 with 8-inch or 9-inch minimum mesh. - Coho-directed fishing periods are expected to begin in early October using 3.75-inch tangle nets.
-Additional fishing periods using unslackened 6-inch maximum-mesh gillnets are also expected.
-As in past years, target coho fisheries will likely occur during daylight hours in Zones 1-3. - Limited beach and purse seine research fisheries are also expected to occur during the fall of 2014.
-Season structure will be determined in-season through the Columbia River Compact. - White sturgeon harvest is prohibited effective January 2014 in all Columbia River fisheries downstream of Bonneville Dam consistent with the policies adopted by the Fish and Wildlife Commissions of both Washington and Oregon. - Considering the modeled season structure for the 2014 fall commercial season and input from the CRCAG, staff is making the following recommendation:
+• The Early Fall (August) fishery is modeled to begin on Sunday, August 9 in Zones 4-5 and consist of two to three fishing periods per week through August.
+If harvestable Chinook remain on the August allocation, an additional period(s) in early September with reduced time or area may be considered.

+- Fishing hours during August are expected to be 9 PM 6 AM, and mesh size will be 9-inch minimum. - The Late Fall fishery is expected to begin the week of September 13 in Zones 4-5 with 8-inch or 9-inch minimum mesh. - Coho-directed fishing periods are expected to occur in Zones 1-3 during October using 3.75-inch mesh tangle nets and the traditional unslackened 6-inch maximum-mesh gillnets. - Beach and purse seine fisheries will occur during the fall of 2015.
+Recommendations for the season structure will be discussed at a Compact hearing in August.
+These fisheries were assigned up to 10% of the commercial LRH ESA-impact allocation.
+The season structure and participation is expected to be similar to the 2014 research fishery. - White sturgeon harvest is prohibited effective January 2014 in all Columbia River fisheries downstream of Bonneville Dam consistent with the policies adopted by the Fish and Wildlife Commissions of both Washington and Oregon. - Considering the modeled season structure for the 2015 fall commercial season and input from the CRCAG, staff is making the following recommendation:

-Recommendation: 2014 Non-Indian Mainstem Commercial Early Fall Fishery Season: Set nine 9-hour fishing periods during August 3-22 Week 32 9 PM Sunday August 3 to 6 AM Monday August 4 3 open periods 9 PM Tuesday August 5 to 6 AM Wednesday August 6 9 PM Thursday August 7 to 6 AM Friday August 8 Week 33 3 open periods 9 PM Sunday August 10 to 6 AM Monday August 11 9 PM Tuesday August 12 to 6 AM Wednesday August13 9 PM Thursday August 14 to 6 AM Friday August 15 Week 34 9 PM Sunday August 17 to 6 AM Monday August 18 3 open periods 9 PM Tuesday August 19 to 6 AM Wednesday August 20 9 PM Thursday August 21 to 6 AM Friday August 22 Area: Zones 4-5.
+Recommendation: 2015 Non-Indian Mainstem Commercial Early Fall Fishery Season: Nine 9-hour fishing periods during August 9-28 Week 33 9 PM Sunday August 9 to 6 AM Monday August 10 3 open periods 9 PM Tuesday August 11 to 6 AM Wednesday August 12 9 PM Thursday August 13 to 6 AM Friday August 14 Week 34 9 PM Sunday August 16 to 6 AM Monday August 17 3 open periods 9 PM Tuesday August 18 to 6 AM Wednesday August 19 9 PM Thursday August 20 to 6 AM Friday August 21 Week 35 9 PM Sunday August 23 to 6 AM Monday August 24 3 open periods 9 PM Tuesday August 25 to 6 AM Wednesday August 26 9 PM Thursday August 27 to 6 AM Friday August 28 Area: Zones 4-5.
 The deadline at the lower end of Zone 4 is defined as a straight line projected from the Warrior Rock Lighthouse on the Oregon shore easterly through the green navigation Buoy #1 and continuing to the Washington shore.
 Sanctuaries: Washougal and Sandy Rivers Gear: Drift gillnets only.
 9-inch minimum mesh size restriction.
 Multiple net rule NOT in effect, which means nets not authorized for this fishery may not be onboard.
 Lighted buoys required.
-Allowable Sales: Chinook, coho, pink, and sockeye salmon and shad Additional Rules: 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-69-240.
+Allowable Sales: Chinook, Coho, Pink, and Sockeye salmon and shad Additional Rules: 24-hour quick reporting required for Washington buyers, pursuant to WAC 220-69-240.
+Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-0210 .

-- The proposed fishery is consistent with the 2014 Fall Allocation Agreement.
+- The proposed fishery is consistent with the 2015 Fall Allocation Agreement.